 Alopecia is the term used for hair loss.
 Hair is made up of protein, and it grows from the follicle which is in the dermis of the skin.
-In the case of scarring alopecia also known as cicatricial alopecia, there is inflammation of hair follicles followed by their destruction, and the injured area is replaced by fibrous tissue giving rise to a scar, which may be due to increase or decrease pigmentation.
+In the case of scarring alopecia also known as cicatricial alopecia, there is inflammation of follicles followed by their destruction, and the injured area is replaced by fibrous tissue giving rise to a scar, which may be due to increase or decrease pigmentation.
 So, every hair that falls leaves a defect behind.
 This leads to permanent damage to the follicle and it can no longer allow the growth of hair.

 Scarring Alopecia Treatment depends upon the underlying pathology.
 The disease can be primary or secondary.
-In the case of primary disease, the inflammatory process directly targets the hair follicle, however, in the case of secondary disease damage to follicles occurs secondary to some other cause which can be trauma, burn, or a tumor.
+In the case of primary disease, the inflammatory process directly targets the follicle, however, in the case of secondary disease damage to follicles occurs secondary to some other cause which can be trauma, burn, or a tumor.

 Classification of Scarring Alopecia